 Anyone who tries to shut down the festival, fights against the hope for freedom, justice, equality and peace.

-It is more important than ever that the international community continues to support dissenting voices in Israel in favour of human rights and equality, especially with the current government.
+It is more important than ever that the international community continues to support dissenting voices in Israel in favor of human rights and equality.
 In this case, boycotting may not be a violent act per se, but it will inflame violent voices and unfortunately will not put pressure on Israel’s government to end its ongoing human rights violations.
 On the contrary, it will strengthen the right-wing homophobic & anti-Palestinian voices in Israel, while hurting those who try to make a change despite all odds.